I started Hack Your Wealth on the eve of getting married. I got hitched on September 26, 2015. It was the happiest day of my life.

 First, I’m lucky to have met the best gal a boy could hope to meet.
 I know now what it means to experience devotion and companionship to someone I love deeply.

-This is my wife Kelly; isn’t she a dish? 😀 ❤
+This is my wife Kelly.
+Isn’t she a dish? 😀 ❤

-- documentary filmmaking as a J. William Fulbright Scholar in China
+- documentary filmmaking in Asia

 - private equity investing at Huntsman Gay Global Capital